Weather Forecast for Southern California - Los Angeles, Orange County, Inland Empire, Ventura County - Go Tech Daily

-LOS ANGELES (KABC) – Southern California will see cool temperatures and clouds on Tuesday, with light rain in the morning in some communities.
+LOS ANGELES (KABC) – Southern California will see mostly sunny skies on Friday and sunny, pleasant weather throughout the weekend.

-A little humidity in the morning air could produce light rain in the Long Beach and Orange County areas, which should disappear by the afternoon.

-The counties of Los Angeles and Orange can expect clouds in the morning and a maximum of 66 degrees in the afternoon, falling to 48 overnight.
+The counties of Los Angeles and Orange will peak 66 degrees, with temperatures falling to 48 overnight.

-The valleys and Inland Empire will experience a cool morning with a maximum of 64, while temperatures will drop to 35 at night.
+The valleys and Inland Empire can expect warmer temperatures with a maximum of 64, but falling to a cold of 39 at night.

 Get the latest rain updates with the free ABC7 Los Angeles app